-Full papers must not exceed 10 pages (shorter is fine) and must use the ACM CHI Archive Format, available in latex and Word.
-References must fit within the ten-page limit.
+Paper submissions, review and notification to authors will be handled using the Easy Chair system.
+Full research and synthesis papers must not exceed 10 pages and must use the ACM CHI Archive Format, available in latex and Word.
 Submissions must be in PDF format, written in English, contain original work and not be under review for any other venue while under review for this conference.

 In order to increase high quality papers and independent merit, the evaluation process will be double blind.
 The papers submitted for review MUST NOT contain the authors’ names, affiliations, or any information that may disclose the authors’ identity (this information is to be restored in the camera-ready version upon acceptance).
 Please replace author names and affiliations with Xs on submitted papers.
 In particular, in the version submitted for review please avoid explicit auto-references, such as “in we show” — consider “in it is shown”.
 You should cite your own relevant previous work, so that a reviewer can access it and see the new contributions.
 The text should not explicitly state that the cited work belongs to the authors.

-One of the purposes of the Learning@Scale conference and community is to create a context for communities of learning scientists and computer scientists to engage in meaningful discourse and start fruitful collaborations.
-In that spirit we invite papers that evaluate, synthesize, and contextualize existing bodies of knowledge and research targeted at one or both communities.
-These papers will provide a high value to our community but would otherwise not be accepted because they lack novel research contributions.
+In order to support collaboration between learning scientists, computer scientists and contributors from other relevant fields, we invite papers that evaluate, synthesize, and contextualize existing bodies of knowledge and research that may be targeted at one or more communities.
+Such papers may have high value to the community but might not otherwise be accepted only on the basis of original research contributions.
 Suitable papers include survey papers that provide useful perspectives on major research areas, papers that support or challenge long-held beliefs with compelling evidence, or papers that provide an extensive and realistic evaluation of competing approaches to solving specific problems.
-Submissions will be reviewed by the full PC and held to the same standards as traditional research papers except instead of emphasizing novel research contributions, the emphasis will be on value to the community.
-Accepted papers will be presented at the conference and included in the proceedings.
+Synthesis paper submissions will be reviewed by the full program committee and held to the same standards as research papers except instead of emphasizing novel research contributions, the emphasis will be on value to the community.

 A Work-in-Progress (WiP) concisely summarizes recent findings or other types of innovative or thought-provoking work that has not yet reached a level of completion for a full paper.
 Topics are the same as for full papers.
 At the conference, all accepted WiP submissions will be presented in poster form.
 Selected WiPs may be invited for oral presentation during the conference.
 Rejected full-papers can be resubmitted as WiP and will be evaluated accordingly.

-Formatting: Work-in-Progress submissions 4 pages or fewer and must use the ACM CHI Archive Format, available in latex and Word and submitted as a PDF file.
+Work-in-Progress submissions must be 4 pages or fewer and must use the ACM CHI Archive Format, available in latex and Word and submitted as a PDF file.
 References must fit within the four-page limit.
-Due to the very rapid selection process we cannot offer any extensions to the deadline.
 WiP submissions are not anonymous and should therefore include all author names, affiliations and contact information.
 If accepted, you should expect to prepare a poster to present at the conference venue.

 Demonstrations show aspects of learning at scale in an interactive hands-on form.
 A live demonstration is a great opportunity to communicate ideas and concepts in a powerful way that a regular presentation cannot.
 We invite demonstrations of learning and analytical environments and other systems that have direct relevance to learning at scale.
 We especially encourage authors of accepted papers and industrial partners to showcase their technologies using this format.
 Demonstration submissions are 2 pages or fewer in length and must use the ACM CHI Archive Format, available in latex and Word , and submitted as a PDF file.
 A demonstration proposal should address two components: